Plastic pollution treaty talks in Geneva end without an agreement

 Graham Forbes, head of the Greenpeace delegation in Geneva, urged delegates in that direction.

 “We are going in circles.
-We cannot continue to do the same thing and expect a different result,” he said as Friday's meeting was ending.
+We cannot continue to do the same thing and expect a different result,” he said as Friday's meeting ended.

-The International Pollutants Elimination Network said what happened in Geneva showed “consensus is dead” for the process to move forward.
+The International Pollutants Elimination Network said what happened in Geneva showed “consensus is dead."

 Thursday was the last scheduled day of negotiations, but work on the revised draft continued into Friday.